lxc/lxcri/README.md

 There is only a single log file for runtime and container process log output.</br>
 The log-level for the runtime and the container process can be set independently.

+* containers are ephemeral, but the log file should not be
 * a single logfile is easy to rotate and monitor
 * a single logfile is easy to tail (watch for errors / events ...)
 * robust implementation is easy